Hinduism in Assam: Sukreshwar mandir

 The Sukreswar Temple is an important Shiva temple which was built in 1744 year by Ahom King Pramatta Singha.
-Leading down from the temple compound is a long flight of steps to the Brahmaputra river from where one can view the picturesque Umananda Island temple, the smallest river Island in the world.
+Leading down from the temple compound is a long flight of steps to the Brahmaputra River from where one can view the picturesque Umananda Island temple, the smallest river Island in the world.
 The temple is located on the Sukreswar or Itakhuli hill on the south bank of river Brahmaputra in the Panbazar locality of Guwahati city.

 Dirgeshwari temple

-Dirgheswari Mandir is a temple situated in the northern banks of the river Brahmaputra river in Guwahati, Assam.
+Dirgheswari Mandir is a temple situated in the northern banks of the river Brahmaputra River in Guwahati, Assam.
 Many ancient images depicting Hindu deities made on rocks existed along with the temple.
-Brick temple were made by Ahom king Swargadeo Siva Singha, Dirgheswari temple is considered as a Shakti Peetha for Shakti Worship.
+Brick temple were made by Ahom king Swargadeo Siva Singha, Dirgheswari temple is considered as a Shakta pitha for Shakti Worship.
 The main attraction of Dirgheswari temple is the annual Durga Puja celebrations, in which hindu devotees from far of places come to attend.